 - The mid-zone, which is the middle of the prostate gland

 - The base, which is the area of the prostate closest to the bladder

 A conclusion will be drawn after the pathologist examines the prostate tissue samples.
 The possible findings can be described in the following ways:

 Benign Prostate Tissue

-- An indication of the prostate gland enlargement which can be caused by an overabundance of prostate cells.
-This benign prostatic hyperplasia, as it is referred to, is common in older men and it is not cancer.
+- An indication of prostate gland enlargement can be caused by an overabundance of prostate cells.
+This benign prostatic hyperplasia, as it is referred to, is common in older men, and it is not cancer.